Ocado Group plc – Annual report – 3 December 2023

 At the inception of a contract, the total transaction price is estimated, being the amount to which the Group expects to be entitled over the expected duration of the contract, based on the rights it has under the present contract.
 Such expected amounts are only included to the extent that it is highly probable that no revenue reversal will occur.

-Typically, Solutions contracts include both up-front fees, paid by the customer in the period prior to the solution going live, and subsequent annual amounts that are either recurring or variable.
-The up-front fees are one-off payments and are included in the transaction price and recognised over the expected customer life.
-Expected customer life is a key judgement as it affects the amount of deferred up-front fees that are released as revenue each period, and the factors considered in reaching the judgement on expected customer life include the nature of the performance obligation, the scale of current and future planned investment, performance against contractual SLAs, the evolving technology and competitive landscape.
+Expected customer life is a key judgement as it affects the amount of deferred upfront fees that are released as revenue each period, and the factors considered in reaching the judgement on expected customer life include the nature of the performance obligation, the scale of current and future planned investment, performance against contractual service-level agreements (“SLAs”), the evolving technology and competitive landscape.
 The judgements made for contract duration may be different to those judgements for expected customer life.

 Variable amounts are annual fees whereby typically the variability relates to the volume of sales transactions processed or variable costs associated with providing the service to the customer.
 It has been determined that these variable amounts should be recognised in the period in which they arise, because they relate to the services provided in that period.
-In determining the total transaction price for disclosure the amount of future variable consideration has been estimated for the contract duration described above.

-Taken together, it is considered that the above approach represents a suitably conservative view of future estimated revenue in the disclosures of unsatisfied obligations as required by IFRS 15.
+Taken together, it is considered that the above approach represents a suitably conservative view of future estimated revenue in the disclosures of unsatisfied performance obligations as required by IFRS 15.

-For each Solutions contract an assessment has been made by the Group as to whether there is a significant finance benefit arising from the timing of payments required from the customer.
+For each contract an assessment has been made by the Group as to whether there is a significant finance benefit arising from the timing of payments required from the customer.
 Judgement is required to choose an appropriate interest rate used in the assessment and to set a reasonable threshold for determining whether any finance benefit is significant.

 Allocation of transaction prices to performance obligations